ebanner/pynt/README.md

 ## How it works

 pynt uses a [custom kernel manager](https://github.com/ebanner/extipy) for attaching to jupyter notebook kernels started via third-party processes.
 When pynt generates a jupyter notebook from a code region that code region is replaced with a IPython kernel breakpoint so that subsequent commands that hit it will start a jupyter kernel for the notebook to attach to.

+pynt also makes heavy use of the [`ast`](https://docs.python.org/3/library/ast.html) module to parse your code into chunks which are then dumped into notebook cells.

 ## Related Projects